William D. Foster: Race films

 Foster was also in the forefront of race films – films that were made with an all-black cast, featuring black people and black lifestyle, for a black audience, and shown to segregated African-American viewers.
 The history of race films began with Foster in 1910 and the comedic shorts produced by the Foster Photoplay Company.
 "These independent productions provided black viewers with images of African-American experience that were conspicuously absent from Hollywood films, including black romance, urban migration, social upheaval, racial violence, alcoholism and color prejudice within the black community".
 The genres range from comedies and western shows, to dramas and horror flicks.
-These race films were samong the most successful independent films due to their appeal to the African-American community.
+These race films were among the most successful independent films due to their appeal to the African-American community.
 They were entertaining and provided an atmosphere entirely produced and featured by African Americans.
 The Foster Photoplay Company helped to introduce the idea of race films that enabled African Americans to depict their own image in the way they wanted.
 "Race films by maverick African-American directors such as Oscar Micheaux and Spencer Williams laid the groundwork for later black filmmaking, from the commercial successes of 1970s 'blaxploitation' films to the stylistic references and social commentary of Charles Burnett, Julie Dash and Spike Lee,” said Jacqueline Stewart, Professor in English, Cinema and Media studies, and African and African-American studies.
 This filmmaking and inspiration all of which started from William Foster and his few silent, short race flicks.